 But distance and different time zones can create additional stress and difficulties for global teams.
 In order for employees to be their most successful under these circumstances, People leaders need to intentionally foster a sense of connection and belonging among employees that may be spread out across the globe.

 “One basic difference between global teams that work and those that don’t lies in the level of social distance — the degree of emotional connection among team members...Coworkers who are geographically separated, however, can’t easily connect and align, so they experience high levels of social distance and struggle to develop effective interactions,” wrote Tsedal Neeley, Naylor Fitzhugh professor of business administration at Harvard Business School, in an article in Harvard Business Review.
-“Mitigating social distance therefore becomes the primary management challenge for the global team leader.”
+“Mitigating social distance therefore becomes the primary success challenge for the global team leader.”

 In order to create authentic, emotional connections between team members, it’s best for People leaders to facilitate interactions during which team members can get to know each other outside of completing work-related tasks.
 For example, HR leaders can encourage managers to schedule weekly team meetings that revolve around an activity, like watching a film or playing a game together so that team members working remotely have an opportunity to engage and get to know each other.
 People leaders can also organize company-wide recurring weekly events or biweekly one-on-one virtual “coffee chats” with different team members to help break down communication barriers.

 “You see everyone talking about building a culture of belonging now, and it’s not easy to do,” said Pablo Gaito, Chief People and Culture Officer at Credit Sesame, a consumer finance management platform.